 A coroner may need to be involved if your loved one has passed away suddenly or unexpectedly and have not seen a doctor during the 14 days prior to your loved one passing away.
 The coroner will investigate the cause of death of your loved one and eliminate any suspicious circumstances that may be surrounding your loved ones death.
 This process usually only takes a few days.
 However Far & Beyond Funeral Services will keep you informed of the situation at all times and will liaise with the coroner on your behalf.
 In this situation a doctor will not issue a Medical Certificate of Cause of Death as this will be sent by the coroner to the local registrar’s office.
 Far & Beyond Funeral Services will inform you when it is possible to register the death of your loved one.

 Far & Beyond Funeral Services will provide a funeral service for your child at absolutely no cost.
 We will also attempt to wave as many disbursement fees as possible.
 Sometimes it is very difficult to get the whole funeral free of charge due to third party fees.
-However we promise that we will not charge any additional fees and aim to reduce all third party costs where possible.
+However, we promise that we will not charge any additional fees and aim to reduce all third party costs where possible.
 The Child Funeral Charity also supports families who may need help in meeting the costs of a funeral.
-You can find our more at Child Fund Charity There are also a number of charities who support families following the loss of a child such as Child Bereavement UK.
+You can find out more at Child Fund Charity.
+There are also a number of charities that support families following the loss of a child such as Child Bereavement UK.

 You may be able to apply for assistance with funeral costs from the Department for Work and Pensions’ (DWP).
 The Social Fund can provide assistance to people who meet the required criteria.
 To qualify you must be the most suitable person to take responsibility for paying the funeral costs, you must also be receiving one of several qualifying benefits.
 You must also have insufficient savings to pay for the funeral.
 The DWP will only pay a limited amount, which may cover a very basic funeral, or they may provide a contribution towards a more traditional and costly funeral.
 Far & Beyond Funeral Services also have a Direct Debit facility to help with families’ struggling to pay their funeral costs.
 This will require an application, which will be reviewed by a member of our team.
 We understand that losing a loved one can be emotionally challenging so we are here to help and will do everything we can to lessen the burden as much as possible.
 Please call a member of our team on 0800 368 7722 for further information.